CarinaAJ/p3-last-chapter/README.md

 - To give the user the option to enter an email address instead of or addition to a phone number
 - To allow the user to order multiple books at the same time

+At the moment, I am taking the user's data in one function and updating my Google Sheet once the user confirms that all the data is correct.
+In the future, I might look into dividing this into three smaller functions so that the user doesn't have to enter all the data again from the top and can also select a specific section he made a mistake in and jump to this specific function/input.

 ----------------------------------------
 ## Technologies Used
 ----------------------------------------